Phallus Hadriani: The Ultimate Mushroom Guide

 This mushroom emerges from an 'egg' beneath the surface.
 The cap is initially covered with olive-green 'gleba', a smelly coating that attracts insects which in turn distribute the spores.
 It is a widely distributed species and is native to Asia, Europe, and North America.

-Phallus Hadriani is edible only in the egg stage.
+Phallus hadriani is edible only in the egg stage.

 As one would expect with a Latin name of Phallus, this stinkhorn is recognized by a phallic-shaped fruiting body and spongy-textured stipe.
 The remarkable transformation from a purple-tinged "egg" to a mature, malodorous stinkhorn takes only a few days.

-In California, Phallus Hadriani is most commonly found in parks and sandy areas where its lilac-colored egg stage could conjure up thoughts of misplaced Easter eggs.
+In California, Phallus hadriani is most commonly found in parks and sandy areas where its lilac-colored egg stage could conjure up thoughts of misplaced Easter eggs.
 For homeowners, however, who unexpectedly find it in their garden, the beauty of the egg stage is outweighed by its foetid odor making it an unwelcome guest.

-Other names: Sand Stinkhorn, Dune Stinkhorn.
+Common names: Sand Stinkhorn, Dune Stinkhorn.

 Ecology